 4. Floor Insulation

 However, not everyone needs floor insulation.
-Older houses with a suspended floor and those with a crawlspace underneath require floor insulation the most.
+Older houses with suspended floors and those with a crawlspace underneath require it the most.

 Here are some easy ways you can insulate your floor: